German Blocked Account for International Students 2026

 To activate your blocked bank account in Germany, one has to mandatorily open a current account in Germany in a bank of their choice.
 The top banks to open a blocked account in Germany are Expatrio, Fintiba, Studely, Coracle, Drop Money, and ICICI Bank.

 Germany attracts a lot of students from around the world.
 While the excellent infrastructure and research facilities are top factors, what cannot be ignored is the cheap education.
 By federal mandate, all undergraduate courses offered by Universities in Germany have no tuition fees.
-However, while the cost of studying in Germany is negligible, students are required to pay an administration fee at the start of every semester that usually ranges between €150-300.
-Students are required to cover the cost of living in Germany by opening a German Blocked Account.
-In this article, we will be talking about a German Blocked Account - as proof of financial funds when applying for a German Student Visa.
+The cost of studying in Germany is negligible but students are required to pay an administration fee at the start of every semester that usually ranges between €150-300.

 Related Reads